emanuelefavero/framer-motion/README.md

-# Framer Motion
+# Motion (Framer Motion)

-This is a cheat sheet project repo for [Motion](https://motion.dev/).
+This is a playground repo for [Motion](https://motion.dev/).
 It is built with Next.js, Typescript and Tailwind CSS.

 ## Getting Started